-The University's definition of sexual assault encompasses the State of Illinois Criminal Code's terminology and definitions of both sexual assault (frequently referred to as rape) and sexual abuse.
-The University incorporates the State's definitions of several other important terms, including domestic violence, dating violence and stalking; complies with the Campus Sexual Violence Elimination Act ("SaVE Act") provisions of the Violence Against Women Reauthorization Act of 2013 ("VAWA"); and recognizes that sexual assault, domestic violence, dating violence, and stalking are not gender-specific crimes.
+In compliance with the Violence Against Women Reauthorization Act of 2013 ("VAWA") and the Clery Act, the University uses the State of Illinois Criminal Code's definitions of sexual assault and sexual abuse.
+The University incorporates the State's definitions of several other important terms, including domestic violence, dating violence, and stalking and recognizes that sexual assault, domestic violence, dating violence, and stalking are not gender-specific crimes.
 To aid searches, definitions are provided in alphabetical order.